HydraulicHydraa/YouTube-Hate-Speech-Enabler/README.md

 # YouTube-Hate-Speech-Enabler
+(OKAY THIS HAS NOT BEEN UPDATED IN FOREVER AND NEVER REALLY WORKED PROPERLY MAY FIX LATER)

 Are you tired of faggot Youtube deleting your comment because you said something too edgy?
 Spread dangerous misinfo about vaccine effacacy or black IQ?
 Comitted treason by questioning the 2020 election?
-Supported Putin's genocide against the innocent Ukrainians by being anti-War?
+Supported Putin's genocide against the innocent hohols by being anti-War?
 Spread hate against the
 LGBTQIA2S+%(*%#* community by saying pedophilia is bad?
 Maybe even caused a second holocaust by *GASP* saying something critical of the Jews?
 Well rejoice!
 With this simple .PY script, you too can spread your based hateful ideology to the 4 corners of the internet!
 Just copy your comment, run either the normal version or the light (increased legibility) version, paste the comment back in and voila!
 Instant hate speech!